[ Main index » Bicycle components tests » (Dynamo) bicycle lighting » Headlamps with cutoff for dynamo » Igaro C1 | ] |

 I will play further with the settings, perhaps I will change my mind about all the detailed settings.

-Preliminary conclusion: I noticed that bike-discount reduced the price of the M99-dynamo from 300 euros to 240 euros, which is still a price that it's not worth, but it is a lot lower in price now than the C1 which costs about 400 euros.
+Overview: I noticed that bike-discount reduced the price of the M99-dynamo from 300 euros to 240 euros, which is still a price that it's not worth, but it is a lot lower in price now than the C1 which costs about 400 euros (as of late 2023).
 Is the C1 worth it?

 I can't say yet.
 Although there seems no competition at the moment of light + USB output combined.
 But I still need to finish USB output testing to see how useful that is, and the compromise you need to make for light output before I can say yes or no.